A closer look at the unique experiences of loved ones paving the way forward with and for the men in their lives.

 Brenda, a Boston native and wife of a prostate cancer survivor, learned that the best support she could give her husband after diagnosis was allowing him to process it on his own terms.
 “Even though it was hard for me, I wanted to make sure to give him the time and freedom he needed to make the best treatment decision for himself,” she recalls.

-As a clinical coordinator and mother of five children, the instincts of a caregiver came naturally to her.
+As a clinical coordinator and mother of 5 children, the instincts of a caregiver came naturally to her.
 And through it all, a sense of quiet acceptance allowed her to look forward without being overwhelmed by the weight of cancer.
 “It just became part of life and something we had to work through together,” says Brenda.

 As much as she was resolute in her support, she also recognized that for the areas where she could not provide for him, support groups played an important role.